jurmy24/twiga-thesis/data/documents/markdown/tie-geography-f2-exercises.md

 4. Planting trees where all the trees have been removed is called reforestation.
 5. Important natural forests in Tanzania are found in Morogoro, Kagera, Coast, Kilimanjaro, Njombe, Tanga and Tabora regions.

-### Activity 4.2

-A. Visit a place where charcoal is sold in large quantities.
-Ask the charcoal sellers the following questions and then write a brief essay based on the answers they provide:

-1. Where do they get charcoal?
-2. How is charcoal prepared?
-3. Which type of trees are used in preparing charcoal?
-4. Are the trees used for charcoal preparation regenerating?

-B. In a group of five students

-1. Explain the types of energy used at your home for lighting and cooking.
-2. Explain how the energy in use contributes to destruction or conservation of forests.

 ### Exercise 5.1

-A. Short answer questions

 1. Mention any five types of minerals found in the world.
 2. Explain the term ‘mining’.